Skip to Content

 The distinctive octagonal mausoleum is typical of Seljuk mausoleum architecture

-There was just a smattering of visitors on the day we were there so it was perfectly easy to lose yourself in the architecture and the geometric motifs of the stonework.
+There was just a smattering of visitors on the day we were there.
+So it was perfectly easy to lose yourself in the architecture and the geometric motifs of the stonework.

 You can’t miss the octagonal Seljuk mausoleum in this second courtyard.